This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Accessing the Promotions Console | Projects and Approvals

-In the Promotions console, with necessary privileges, you can manage:
+In the Promotions console, with the necessary privileges, you can manage:

 • List